QubitProducts/cherrytree/docs/api.md

 Advanced options

 * **options.resolver** - specify a custom route resolver.
 Default resolver loads the routes from `router.routes[routeName]` by name.
 The code of the default resolver is `function (name, cb) { cb(router.routes[name]); }`
-* **options.BaseRoute** - default is `cherrytree/route`.
+* **options.defaultRouteHandler** - default is `cherrytree/route`.
 Change this to specify a different default route class that will be used for all routes that don't have a specific class provided

 ### router.map(fn)